 • No changes of any kind may be made to the Library’s software or equipment.

 • Downloading, saving or e-mailing files is at the user’s own risk.
 No supplies are provided by the Library.
-All disks are virus checked prior to use.
 No files may be saved to the library equipment.

 • Basic computer skills are expected.
 However staff will assist as time and resources allow.